-n.
+o.
 Spanish Translations

-All Spanish-translated testing materials are requested through eDirect enrollment system, paper/pencil in October and designated for the online mode in the eDirect system in March.
+All paper/pencil Spanish-translated testing materials are requested through eDIRECT enrollment system in October and online Spanish is designated in the eDIRECT system in March.
 All tests, including Spanish, are returned to DRC.

 NeSA-Writing: Paper/pencil Spanish translations will be available in all three grades 4, 8, and 11.
-Districts will identify the numbers of Spanish writing tests needed in DRC's eDirect enrollment system in October.
+Districts will identify the numbers of Spanish writing tests needed in DRC's eDIRECT enrollment system in October.
 Online NeSA-W tests are not available in Spanish.